hadley/recipes/recipes/cakes/zucchini-courgette-chocolate-cake.md

 Bake at 170C for 45 minutes.

 Comments: Great with Strawberries.
 AW
+Source: Meals without meat